tfeist12/Obsidian/HPE Notes/To Do.md

 - Review has been posted for the switch controller webhook changes
 - Once this is complete I can start putting it all together
 - Starting to dig more into the lir-data scaling bug
-	- where is the lir-data init pod stored?
+	- Where is the lir-data init pod stored?
-	- I see that the container was not initalized causing the pod to fail
+		- This is the container that returned an incomplete status

-Complete:
+		- Is the full thing just the chown and mkdir commands stored in the lir-data deployment helm chart?

 [AS-197203](https://jira.storage.hpecorp.net/browse/AS-197203)
 	Switch Firmware update steps: